 Urban Studio is the Capstone module for seniors in the Urban Studies major.
 The course provides a collaborative environment combining aspects of a writing workshop from the social sciences with studio pedagogy from the design disciplines.

-Smith also leads short studio courses in the Learning Across Boundaries program.
+Smith also teaches Modern Social Thought in the Common Curriculum, as well as short studio courses in the Learning Across Boundaries program.
 These courses combine ethnographic fieldwork with intensive charrette exercises that ask students propose solutions to real-world problems.
 Huizhou: History, Agriculture, and the Future of China’s Villages visited the historically rich region of Huizhou in China's Anhui Province, challenging students to propose new strategies for sustainable village development.
 American Pastoral: Open Space in the Modern Metropolis took students to Boston to explore the city as a network of open spaces, asking them to apply what they learned in Boston to reimagine the Yale-NUS campus.
 Place-making LAB: Neighborhood Change and Community Development in San Francisco investigated the intersection of place, identity, and community in the diverse neighborhoods of the Bay Area.